-- Check your auto insurance policy to see what type of coverage you have for your trip.
+- Check your coverage.
+Check your auto insurance policy to see what type of coverage you have for your trip.
 Please keep in mind that while most policies cover you in other states, you most likely will not have coverage if you cross the borders into Mexico or Canada.
 So if your trip takes you to either country, definitely call your insurance carrier first!

 - Collect important documents.
 Put your license, registration, and auto insurance cards in a safe, easily accessible spot so you can find them easily if need be.
 Don’t forget to double-check that you have an updated insurance card with the right effective dates!

 - Safety first.
 Bring a safety kit including first aid supplies, road flares, an emergency blanket, and anything else you might need in case of emergency.
 Check out our Car Safety Kit must-haves!

 - Get directions.
 Do not rely solely on your GPS or phone to give the correct directions to your destination.
 Bring a printed map with you.
 If your batteries die or the GPS malfunctions in some way, you will have something to fall back on.
 You may also want to call ahead to see if the directions you have are good ones.

 - Cue up the tunes!
 Sure, mixtapes are a thing of the 80s and 90s, but great songs can make any road trip better.
 Set up the perfect playlist ahead of time with all your favorite driving songs and get ready to ride!
 It will help you get into the vacation state-of-mind, and it will reduce the distraction of trying to find a new radio station or new CD to play.

 - Snacks are important.
 Just ask any bored teenager that may be riding in the backseat.
 To keep the peace, let every passenger pick one snack to bring and share.
 Plus, you may need snacks to keep fuel in your own tank during a long drive.